fr0ziii/md-scraper/README.md

 ## Features

 What's all the bells and whistles this project can perform?
-* Downloads all markdown files from a GitHub repository
+* Downloads all markdown files from a GitHub repository, including files in subdirectories.
 * Saves the markdown files to the `/docs/` folder
 * Includes error handling
+* Limits recursion depth to 3 to prevent excessive downloads.

 ## Configuration